 Bringing Gender to the Forefront of Practice Among Waste Pickers and Solid Waste Practitioners

-A Gender & Waste Project, based on a research-action pilot project in Minas Gerais, Brazil, was an initial process of bringing gender consciousness to the forefront of the discussion among women waste pickers.
+To gain insight into the gender dynamics and sexual division of labour in the waste picking sector, and to bring gender consciousness to the forefront of discussion among women waste pickers, WIEGO undertook a Gender and Waste Project in 2012-2015 in Minas Gerais, Brazil.
 It sought to provide women waste pickers with a clearer understanding of the practical tools they need to challenge entrenched gender hierarchies present in their own lives at home, at work and in the movement.
-Read more.